worksakshi/Pepsi-Excel-Project/README (2).md

 4. **Image Mapping**: Merged product and country flag images using Product ID and Country as keys, allowing for enriched visuals.
 5. **Time Intelligence**: Used the Calendar table to support YoY and MoM growth analysis.
 6. **User Experience Design**: Included bookmarks for better usability.

-## **Impact**

-The dashboard provides clear and actionable insights into sales, profits, and product performance, enabling the XGRIP team to make data-driven decisions.
-It offers users a visually appealing interface with interactive features and seamless data updates, significantly improving the efficiency of business reporting and analysis.

----

-## **Key Learnings**
-1. Importance of a clean, star-schema data model for high performance in Power BI.
-2. Techniques for using DAX to calculate time-based metrics and profit-related KPIs.
-3. How to integrate external media like product and flag images dynamically.